threefoldtech/tfchain/docs/architecture/0011-dedicated-nodes-extra-fee.md

 ## Context

-For supporting GPU on the grid (https://github.com/threefoldtech/home/issues/1392) we are adding a the option for a farmer to set an extra fee for his nodes that have a GPU or other special feautures enabled.
+For supporting GPU on the grid (https://github.com/threefoldtech/home/issues/1392) we are adding an option for a farmer to set an extra fee for his nodes that have a GPU or other special feautures enabled.
 This fee will be added to the price of the capacity price.
 The full fee will be paid to the farmer.

 By setting a price on a node, this node becomes dedicated and can only be rented by creating a `RentContract` on that node.
 This means that when a farmer sets an extra price on a node, this node cannot be shared anymore.